-The applicants have identified the following objectives for the proposed Revised VMT and Orcem project:
+The City and the applicants have identified the following objectives for the proposed Revised VMT and Orcem project:

-• Establishment of the VMT Terminal as a key site of multi-modal and intermodal transportation and logistics, thereby enhancing Vallejo's role in the regional and international trade economy and providing a means for locally manufactured products to be transported and distributed, increasing the viability of and the potential for attracting further manufacturing operations to Vallejo.
+- Establishment of the VMT Terminal as a key site of multi-modal and intermodal transportation and logistics, thereby enhancing Vallejo's role in the regional and international trade economy and providing a means for locally manufactured products to be transported and distributed, increasing the viability of and the potential for attracting further manufacturing operations to Vallejo. - Maximize the potential for the manufacture of ground granulated blast furnace slag (GGBFS), a product that helps to meet the needs of the construction industry for high-performance, environmentally favorable concrete and sustainable building materials, by providing for an efficient scale of production at a plant which would operate around the clock as a multi-modal receiving, storage, processing, and distribution facility. - To provide management and skilled labor employment opportunities for local and regional residents in the construction phases, as well as the long-term operations of commercial and industrial uses on the project site. - To generate various tax revenues including property taxes and assessments, possessory interest tax, and utility user fees. - To reestablish and optimize the industrial use of this centrally located marine industrial property through removal of those remaining components of the severely damaged timber wharf and construction of a modern deep-water terminal. - To maximize accommodations for shipping and receiving of a wide range of products through the VMT Terminal, including loading and unloading of vessels, including deep draft vessels and barges, of up to 70,000 metric tons in size with draft of up to 38 feet through the restructured project. through the Phase 1 Wharf, along with a combination of barge and other smaller vessels through the Phase 2 rock dike.
+The improvements would help to further develop Vallejo's capabilities for water-based shipping in connection with the Port of Oakland. - To maximize throughput capacity through the implementation of intermodal upgrades designed to optimize cargo handling operations as well as modern design initiatives enabling the most efficient use of the ground area and taking advantage of existing truck, rail, and shipping access for import and export of raw materials and finished products. - To establish the VMT Terminal as a key site of multi-modal and intermodal transportation and logistics, thereby enhancing Vallejo's role in the regional and international trade economy.

-- Maximize the potential for the manufacture of ground granulated blast furnace slag (GGBFS), a product that helps to meet the needs of the construction industry for high-performance, environmentally favorable concrete and sustainable building materials, by providing for an efficient scale of production at a plant which would operate around the clock as a multi-modal receiving, storage, processing, and distribution facility. - To provide management and skilled labor employment opportunities for local and regional residents in the construction phases, as well as the long-term operations of commercial and industrial uses on the project site. - To generate various tax revenues including property taxes and assessments, possessory interest tax, and utility user fees. - To reestablish and optimize the industrial use of this centrally located marine industrial property through removal of those remaining components of the severely damaged timber wharf and construction of a modern deep-water terminal. - To maximize accommodations for shipping and receiving of a wide range of products through the VMT Terminal, including loading and unloading of vessels, including deep draft vessels and barges, of up to 70,000 metric tons in size with draft of up to 38 feet.
-The improvements would help to further develop Vallejo's capabilities for water-based shipping. - To maximize throughput capacity through the implementation of intermodal upgrades designed to optimize cargo handling operations as well as modern design initiatives enabling the most efficient use of the ground area and taking advantage of existing truck, rail, and shipping access for import and export of raw materials and finished products. - To reliably provide competitively priced and environmentally preferable cement products and offer GGBFS and non-GGBFS cementing products, in order to provide a complete line of competitive products that meet long-term client and project needs, and to have the ability to respond to potential worldwide shortages of GGBFS supplies, thereby assuring sustainability of Orcem's operation over time. - To follow the federal Short Sea Shipping Highway Initiative where possible by focusing on short sea shipping opportunities that move cargo by coastal and inland waterway barges, reducing both truck and rail environmental impacts.
+- To provide a means for locally manufactured products to be transported and distributed, increasing the viability of and the potential for attracting further manufacturing operations to Vallejo (in addition to Orcem). - To establish an around-the-clock multi-modal receiving, storage, processing, and distribution facility that would maximize the potential for the manufacture of GGBFS, a high performance environmentally preferable concrete and sustainable building materials. - To reliably provide competitively priced and environmentally preferable cement products and offer GGBFS and non-GGBFS cementing products, in order to provide a complete line of competitive products that meet long-term client and project needs, and to have the ability to respond to potential worldwide shortages of GGBFS supplies, thereby assuring sustainability of Orcem's operation over time. - To follow the federal Short Sea Shipping Highway Initiative where possible by focusing on short sea shipping opportunities that move cargo by coastal and inland waterway barges, reducing both truck and rail environmental impacts.